 The Tuskegee Airmen

 Before the Tuskegee Airmen, African-Americans were not allowed to be military pilots.
 According to Tuskegee Airmen, Inc., "The Tuskegee Airmen overcame segregation and prejudice to become one of the most highly respected fighter groups of World War II.
 They proved conclusively that African-Americans could fly and maintain sophisticated combat aircraft.
 The Tuskegee Airmen's achievements, together with the men and women who supported them, paved the way for full integration of the U.S. military."
 Brown rose through the ranks becoming a Major at a time when blacks were fighting abroad for their country, while at the same time on the home front they were fighting segregation.

 Sixty years after the Tuskegee Airmen served in WWII, President George W. Bush and Congress awarded them with a Congressional Gold Medal during a ceremony at the Capitol Building in Washington, DC on March 29, 2007.
 Unfortunately, Major Brown did not live to see this honor having passed away in 2004.

-Now we are back to the medal ceremony at The Adirondack Museum that I had mentioned earlier.
-In June of 2011, Dr. Roland Brown, (son of Major Brown and grandson of Dewey Brown, Sr.) donated his father's Congressional Gold Medal to the Museum during a "well attended" ceremony.
-The Museum's press release for the dedication ceremony stated, "by donating the medal to the museum, Dr. Brown wants to remind people of the Adirondack region's diversity, and the sacrifices made for freedom."
+Now we are back to the medal ceremony at The Adirondack Experience, The Museum on Blue Mountain Lake mentioned earlier.
+In June of 2011, Dr. Roland Brown, (son of Major Brown and grandson of Dewey Brown, Sr.) donated his father's Congressional Gold Medal to the museum during a well attended ceremony.
+The museum's press release for the dedication ceremony stated, "by donating the medal to the museum, Dr. Brown wants to remind people of the Adirondack region's diversity, and the sacrifices made for freedom."

 Traces of their Legacy in the Adirondacks Today...